nikolaialex/ostfalia_db_2021_hausarbeiten/AWS_DynamoDB/AWS_DynamoDB.md

 This complexity is greatly simplified when using the AWS DynamoDB Document Client.

-As you can see in the second example[^4] below which shows the same operation with the Document Client.
+This can be seen in the second example[^4] below that shows the same operation with the Document Client.
 Data can be provided as it is as variable and the data type will be inferred and translated to the DynamoDB data type.

-So instead of writing boolean data with the key “BOOL” and the value itself as String (“true”) we can just pass the value **true **as it is and let the client handle the conversion.
+Thus, instead of writing boolean data with the key “BOOL” and the value itself as String (“true”)  the value **true **can simply be passed** **as it is and the client handles the conversion.

 ```